kaalam/document.source/jazz_reference/pages/api_ref_modules_.md

 return answers.
 E.g., .as_json() will always return a block (of text) since the result may not fit in an answer.
 Metadata contracts like:
 .columns(), .dimensions(), .size(), .type(), etc. always return answers.

+### L-value

+Is computer science terminology for the **left** part of an assignment operation.
+"An L-value refers to an object that persists beyond a single expression.".
+In simple terms, it is a block somewhere in the server described by a **locator**, but only the whole block, not a transformation, a selection, a call of the block (assuming it is a function), etc.

 ### Locators

 Locators are sequences of names identifying blocks, selections inside blocks, contracts, etc. Locators can be **L-values** (as the the left